-The Magnum 3 has been designed as a tandem intermediate XC wing.
-The the 38 size is also suitable for heavier experienced solo pilots who do not fit within the certified range of a standard XL sized wing however it is not recommended to fly the 41 solo.
-As a tandem wing, it is intended for experienced pilots, it is not suitable for beginners and those under training.
+The Swiftmax 2 has been designed as a tandem intermediate XC wing.
+As a tandem wing, it is intended for experienced pilots, it is not suitable for beginners and those under training nor for aerobatics.

 Before flying tandem it is essential that you are a competent and experienced solo pilot with the appropriate training and qualifications necessary for your region.
 Taking passengers for a paragliding flight is a huge responsibility and not one to be taken lightly.
 It is important, especially if the passenger is new to the sport, that they receive a thorough pre flight briefing so that they are aware of all the possible incidents that may occur during the launch/flight/landing process and how to react to them correctly.